H - The Guru Granth Sahib Dictionary | Glossary

 if is.

-Grammar: verb, subjunctive future tense; third person, masculine, singular.
+Grammar : verb, subjunctive future tense; third person, feminine, singular.

-Etymology: Old Panjabi - hovai; Apabhransh - hob/hoi; Prakrit - havaï/bhavaï; Sanskrit - bhavati (भवति - happens).
+Etymology : Old Panjabi - hovai; Apabhransh - hob/hoi; Prakrit - havaï/bhavaï; Sanskrit - bhavati (भवति - happens).

-Grammar: verb, present tense; third person, masculine, singular.
+Grammar : verb, present tense; third person, masculine, singular.

 hovaṇā